 - Striving for the university community that is equitable, diverse, and inclusive.

-Nomination process for the 2020 U Make a Difference award program closes on March 21, 2020.
+Nomination process for the 2020 U Make a Difference award program is now closed (it was extended due to COVID).

 Nominators do not have to work directly with the nominee.
 Managers can nominate their staff and employees can nominate their managers or peers.
 Students may also nominate employees.

 A completed Individual nomination form or Team nomination form outlining the nominee(s), the award criteria on which the application is based upon, and information about the primary nominator and all supporting nominators.

 At least two nomination letters from a primary and supporting nominator(s), or